hug0sh0t/Noggin__Toss/README.md

 All the code in this repository was created by Seanchester Reyes Rosario

-All the code in this repository us licensed under Seanchester Reyes Rosario
+All the code in this repository is licensed under Seanchester Reyes Rosario

  </small>
 <img src="https://github.com/hug0sh0t/Noggin__Toss/blob/master/tossiteh/truegif.gif"/>